- Oops!Something went wrong.Please try again later.

 There’s always a silver lining in all matters.
 Yes, even the COVID-19 pandemic.
 Hello, lowered global emissions, reduced deforestation, better air and water quality!
 This data on reduced pollution worldwide is based on satellite images collected by NASA since the coronavirus struck.

-Here in Singapore, we are somewhat embracing our pre-covid lives with the onset of Phase 3.
-With the reopening of the economy, it pays to be more mindful of the impact our actions have on the environment.
+Here in Singapore, we are somewhat embracing our pre-covid lives with the reopening of the economy, travel lanes (yay!) and just a few days ago on 19 April, the full resumption of all nightlife businesses.
+It pays to be more mindful of the impact our actions have on the environment.
 You may be thinking that deforestation, air and water quality are lofty ideas and better left to the relevant agencies.
 However, everyone has a part to play.
 No action is too small.

 Reduce the use of single-use plastic